Jimmy1500/filius/README.md

     * Can easily be extended to integrate support for additional interest rate models

 * Currently supported data calibration method
-    1. Simulate Annealing with Gradient Descent (Global Optimizer)
+    1. Simulated Annealing with Gradient Descent (Global Optimizer)

 * Future support/To do:
     * Feed-Forward Convolutional Neural Network Pricing Support